econia-labs/econia/doc/doc-site/overview/orders.md

 1. Price 1001, size 35
 1. ...

-Similarly, a large taker sell will fill against orders in the following sequence:
+Similarly, a large taker sell will fill against bids in the following sequence:

 1. Price 995, size 11
 1. Price 995, size 2